 Dear ABC,

 I hope you are doing great in the new country.
-I am missing you a lot here.
+I miss you a lot here.
 However, I am quite aware of the fact that this opportunity is going to be great for your future.
 The weather is excellent on your side as well.

-I have decided to resign from the current job as I have a great opportunity to apply at XYZ Company.
-There is a vacancy for the post of administrative assistant and as you know I had been interested in this post since the beginning of my career.
+I have decided to resign from my current job as I have a great opportunity to apply at XYZ Company.
+There is a vacancy for the post of administrative assistant, and as you know, I have been interested in this role since the beginning of my career.
+I am fine, and my married life is going well.

-I am looking forward to seeing you in the summer vacation.
-Send me a message before coming so that I can make some arrangements.
-I have planned to have so much fun this summer.
+I am looking forward to seeing you during the summer vacation.
+Please send me a message before coming so that I can make arrangements.
+I have planned to have a lot of fun this summer.

 Till next time,